-This project was the first public-private partnership in South Australia.
-It required Plenary to design, build, finance and maintain nine new police and courts facilities across six regional South Australian locations.
+South Australian Regional Police Station and Courts (SAPOL) was the first public private partnership (PPP) in the state of South Australia, requiring Plenary to design, build, finance and maintain nine new police and courts facilities in six locations across South Australia.

-The Plenary consortium overcame the significant challenge of geographically dispersed sites spread across the State to deliver all nine facilities on budget and ahead of time.
+The Plenary Justice consortium overcame the significant challenge of geographically-spread sites to deliver all nine facilities on budget and ahead of time.